avi-codesmith/hero-section/README.md

 # About Hero Section

-## This is hero-section of food website which make your work easier
+## This is hero-section of food website.

 ## [Click to watch the hero Section](https://hero-section-food.netlify.app//)